OpenA3XX/opena3xx.hardware.controller/How_to_install.md

 ## Step 2

-Now that we have the Raspbery Pi setup, we need to conenct to it and talk to it.
+Now that we have the Raspbery Pi setup, we need to connect to it and talk to it.
 For this, we are going to use what's called a <b>'Headless'</b> connection.
 It is probably much easier, quicker and simple to do it this way, rather than having to try and connect a keyboard, mouse and screen directly to the Pi at this point.

 > If you have never worked with command line before, <b>please</b> do not put off by this.
 We promise it is easy, and if you follow this guide, you really won't have to do much > at all.
 We really want this to be accessible to everyone, and although the command line can be a bit daunting and offputing for some people, `we promise that you can do this!`